stepanyurkiv/M5Stack-UserGuide/ESP32CAM_UserGuide.md

 *Note:*

-ESP32CAM only can connect with one device at a time.
+ESP32CAM AP only can connect with one device at a time.